Mikerniker/100_Days_of_Python/Day75/README.md

 ## Overview

-- Topics:  Data Cleaning, Resampling Time Series Data, Converting to Datetime, Data Visualisation - Tesla Line Charts in Matplotlib
+- Topics: Pandas and Matplotlib: Data Cleaning, Resampling Time Series Data, Converting to Datetime, Data Visualisation (Line Charts, Locators, DateFormatters, Line Style, and Markers)

 ### The challenge

+Identify the Following with Pandas and Matplotlib:
+1. How search volume for "Bitcoin" relates to the price of Bitcoin
+2. How search volume for a hot stock like Telsa relates to that stock's price and
+3. How searches for "Unemployment Benefits" vary with the actual unemployment rate in the United States

 ## Table of contents